anarchy-ai/.github/profile/README.md

 Feel free to explore the repositories, submit bugs, contribute code, or suggest new features.
 We believe in the power of collaboration and can't wait to see what we can achieve together! 😄🌟

-## Jobs

-- For a list of current oppenings: https://www.ycombinator.com/companies/anarchy/jobs
-- To apply in general: https://forms.gle/bUWDKW3cwZ8n6qsU8

 ## Organization

 - **Matthew Mirman** - CEO